pierre-fromager/surfaces/README.md

 # Surfaces

-Surfaces let fast calculate surface from a polynomial form.
+Surfaces let calculate surface from a polynomial form.

-A factory design pattern optimizes an exact calculus from degree with best effort.
+A factory optimizes an exact calculus from degree with best effort.

-Riemann sum is exposed an tested here with no reliability purpose, just because it is the basement of integration theory.
+Alternatives methods with no reliability are exposed and tested here, see alt option :
+* Riemann sums(left,right,rect,trapezoid,midpoint).
+* Simpson rules.
+* Newton-cote.

 ## Build
 ```
 make
 ```

 ## Doc
 Doc will be generated in the doc/html folder.
 ```
 make doc
 ```

 ## Usage
 Overview
 ```
 ./surfaces